IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed Creeper's Explosive Throw, reduced damage and fixed it so 2 yoyos share the same static cooldown (like vanilla yoyos)

 -Nerfed Laser Lance: damage slightly lowered

+-Nerfed Spear/Dart trap guns: their knockback was WAY too high

+-Nerfed Snowfall Cloud/Cursed Hail, snowballs/ice shards are now treated as summon damage (no more crits)

+-Nerfed Novite Helmet: reduced Electic Charge cost reduction to 20% (from 25%)

+-Nerfed Wave Beam: Damage lowered quite a bit, crit chance increased by 5

+-Buffed Acid Scepter: Does 2 more damage, the debuff it inflicts is much longer lasting than most sources of acid burn are (this weapon was extra hard to properly use, so I made it worth using)

+-Buffed Glass Sword: Now ignores enemy defense

+-Buffed Brimflame Harbinger: The explosions do more damage

+-Buffed Yoyo Guantlet: Has the effects of the Glacial Stone and slight sprite edit

 -Buffed Elemental Cascade: This weapon was just a bit too weak for post all 3 mechs